2026 Harley-Davidson X440T Road Test Review: Did Harley Just Fix Everything?

 PHOTOGRAPHY: ARVIND SALHAN

-Cruising down an empty highway in the mid-day heat, the new Harley-Davidson X440T transported me to simpler times two decades ago – when riding was simpler, there was no Instagram, Facebook or X demanding you document and share every mile.
+Cruising down an empty highway in the mid-day heat, the new Harley-Davidson X440T transported me to simpler times two decades ago – when riding was organic, purer even.
+There was no Instagram, Facebook or X, demanding you document and share every mile.
 The 440cc single-cylinder engine throbbed steadily beneath me, every gear change and twist of the throttle coaxing the exhaust into a rhythm which perfectly synced with my state of mind.
 Sometimes, that’s all it really takes to make a ride feel good – and this one felt very good indeed.

 In early 2006, I was piloting a Royal Enfield Bullet 500 on the old highway out of Mumbai, heading towards Lonavla and then on to Pune.
 The cast iron engine and the Bullet’s silhouette were understated, almost workmanlike – but the meaty torque of the 500cc single made light work of staying ahead of slower traffic, even with the slow, and rather mechanical four-speed gearbox.
 But what a ride – easy, relaxed, thoroughly enjoyable.